floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

       - Publications in languages other than English
       - Publications not available in full text
       - Publications using the term "microservice", but not referring to the architectural style
-      - Publications aimed at greenfield development of microservice-based systems
+      - Publications aimed at greenfield #footnote[Development of new software systems lacking constraints imposed by prior work @project_management] or brownfield #footnote[Development of new software systems in the presence of legacy software systems @project_management] development of microservice-based systems
       - Publications published before 2014, as the definition of "microservices" as an architectural style is inconsistent before @systematic_mapping_study_2
       - Publications addressing manual technologies, algorithms, or methods
       - Surveys, opinion pieces, or other non-technical publications